priddy/ssh/DARIAH-RA/DARIAH-RA-Glossary.md

 <a id="g-vpm"></a>
 **Viewpoint Modelling:** uses a framework which defines a coherent set of views to be used in the construction of an architecture of a complex system.
 A viewpoint is a representation of the whole system from the perspective of a related set of concerns.
 By interlinking the viewpoints, a complete description of the system emerges from a high-level viewpoint to a detailed specific viewpoint.

+<a id="g-vre"></a>
+**Virtual Research Environment:** "A VRE comprises a set of online tools and other network resources and technologies interoperating with each other to facilitate or enhance the processes of research practitioners within and across institutional boundaries.
+A key characteristic of a VRE is that it facilitates collaboration amongst researchers and research teams providing them with more effective means of collaboratively collecting, manipulating and managing data, as well as collaborative knowledge creation." <https://www.jisc.ac.uk/guides/implementing-a-virtual-research-environment-vre>.
+For more information about VREs there is the [Virtual Research Environment Collaborative Landscape Study](http://bpfe.eclap.eu/eclap/axmedis/0/0d3/00000-0d3c4563-7af1-48b9-ac3b-6bc345154b3a/2/AXMEDIS37716.pdf) 2010, by Dr Annamaria Carusi and Dr Torsten Reimer.